lintense/Parrot/README.md

 To use it, you will need a headset with a microphone.
 For now, the demo application has only been tested on Chrome and Windows 10.

+## How to use

+* Click on the "Click to speak" button
+* Authorize browser to use microphone
+* Speak slowly and clearly
+* Wait for feedback

 ![Screenshot](/Parrot.png)

 ## More voices